-"Do not feel you are alone - there are (unfortunately) thousands of us out there who share your pain, hurt and grief.
+"Do not feel you are alone - there are those who share your pain, hurt and grief.
 Find someone you can trust - partner, friend, counsellor, doctor - and tell them what happened.
 This will not be easy the first time, but it is better to talk than to keep it bottled up.
 The hardest part of the whole experience is keeping the secret - once you begin to talk about it you can begin on the road to recovery.
-Know that there is hope, recovery, a better life."
+Know that there is hope, a better life."

-Words of encouragement from a professional man, aged 51, sexually abused from age 9 to 15 (from www.livingwell.org.au)
+Words of encouragement from a professional woman, aged 51, sexually abused from age 9 to 15 (from www.livingwell.org.au)